MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

    *If you pause this node, all clustered roles move to other nodes and no roles can be added to this node until it's resumed.
 Are you sure you want to pause cluster node?*

 3. Select **yes** to pause the server and initiate the drain process.
-Hosted VMs and data will immediately begin live migrating to other server(s) in the cluster.
+The cluster node status will show as **Draining**, and clustered roles such as Hyper-V and VMs will immediately begin live migrating to other cluster node(s).
 This can take a few minutes.

    > [!NOTE]
    > When you pause and drain the cluster node properly, Azure Stack HCI performs an automatic safety check to ensure it is safe to proceed.
 If there are unhealthy volumes, it will stop and alert you that it's not safe to proceed.

 ### Shutting down the server

-Once the server has completed draining, it will appear as **Paused** in Windows Admin Center.
+Once the server has completed draining, it status will show as **Paused** in Windows Admin Center.
 You can now safely shut the server down for maintenance or reboot it.

 ### Resuming the server

-When you are ready for the server to begin hosting VMs again, simply turn the server on, wait for it to boot up, and resume the cluster node using the following steps.
+When you are ready for the server to begin hosting clustered roles and VMs again, simply turn the server on, wait for it to boot up, and resume the cluster node using the following steps.

 1. In Cluster Manager, select **Compute > Nodes** from the **Tools** menu at the left.

 2. Select the name of the server you wish to resume, and then click **Resume**.
+You should see the following prompt:

+   *Are you sure you want to resume cluster node?*

+3. In most situations, you should select the checkbox that says *Transfer clustered roles back to this node*.
+Select **yes** to resume the cluster node.

-VMs will immediately begin live migrating back to the server.
+If you checked the box in step 3 above, clustered roles and VMs will immediately begin live migrating back to the server.
 This can take a few minutes.

 ## Take a server offline using PowerShell